No strings attached.

 Please note that The David Prize accepts third party and self nominations, but one is not better than the other.
 Similarly, the number of nominations does not matter – all candidates are reviewed equally regardless of the way you enter the process.

 Because we’re investing in people, our process is all about getting to know promising individuals and their work.
-The process will run from September 2019 to February 2020 and includes a few steps:
+It includes four steps:

-We start with an online survey that asks some basic questions; it should take no more than 30 minutes to complete and will be open from September 3, 2019 – December 1, 2019.
+We start with an online survey that asks some basic questions; it should take no more than 30 minutes to complete.

-A second online survey (available by invitation only, after the Eligibility Survey) goes much deeper to find out more about candidates and their ideas.
+A second online survey (available by invitation only following the Fit Survey) goes deeper to find out more about candidates and their ideas.
 There will be ways to submit pictures, video, and multimedia materials as well, understanding that the best candidates might not be the best wordsmiths.
-We’ll accept full surveys until December 15, 2019.

-We’ll meet promising candidates in person and, if it makes sense, visit projects / spaces / shows / classes / etc. We’ll also make connections to folks that know them, in order to get a full picture of how NYC will be improved and broadened by their work.
-This will happen on a rolling basis from September 2019 – February 2020.
-Note that because the process is rolling, we’ll meet with some sooner than others.
-You’ll hear from The David Prize regarding your status, so don’t worry if you hear of others at a different point in the process.
+We’ll meeting promising candidates in person and, if it makes sense, visit projects / spaces / shows / classes / etc. We’ll also make connections to folks that know them in order to get a full picture of how NYC will be improved by their work.
+This happens on a rolling basis.

-In the final round, each finalist will have the chance to share their story with a small group of folks that will help decide the five winners.
+In the final round, each finalist will have the chance to stare their story with a small group of folks that will help decide the five winners.

 With our winners, near-winners, and the army of nominators and friends that have built The David Prize, we will honor the glorious arc of diverse and delightful ideas we’ve seen throughout the Prize process.
 We’ll celebrate together, some way, somehow, TBD.